foogod/modgrammar/doc/libref.rst

 .. data:: WHITESPACE

    Match any string of whitespace.
+For more information on what is considered whitespace, see :ref:`whitespace_newline`.

    **Note:** This may not match as you expect if your grammar is whitespace-consuming (see the :attr:`~Grammar.grammar_whitespace_mode` attribute).